lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

         return self.title
 ```

-the last model will be the song model that will have relationship with artist and album.
+The last model will be the song model that will have relationship with artist and album.

 ```python
 # music.models.py